-One of the most talked-about nods by the Academy has surely come from Parasite, the Korean-language film that has today made cinematic history.
-Amongst its six Oscar nominations, it’s the first South Korean film ever to be nominated for best picture and best international film.
+One of the most talked-about films in 2020 was surely Parasite, the Korean-language film that made cinematic history.
+Amongst its six Oscar nominations, it was the first South Korean film ever to be nominated (and go on to win) Best Picture.

 Parasite is a darkly comedic thriller that tackles themes of class and inequality.
-It has been met with great critical acclaim and won the Palme d’Or at its world premiere at Cannes Film Festival in 2019.
-Along with today’s Oscar nominations, it has also just been nominated for a Bafta award.
+It was met with great critical acclaim and also won the Palme d’Or at its world premiere at Cannes Film Festival back in 2019.

-Critical reception aside, in recent weeks Parasite has garnered perhaps the most attention from the conversations it has sparked: About Hollywood, the perception of foreign-language films and the role of movie subtitles in audience enjoyment.
+Critical reception aside, Parasite has garnered perhaps the most attention from the conversations it has sparked: About Hollywood, the perception of foreign-language films and the role of movie subtitles in audience enjoyment.

 Parasite and the Golden Globes

-2020’s first of many major red-carpet events kicked off in style last Sunday, as the 77th annual Golden Globe Awards arrived at The Beverly Hilton in Los Angeles, California.
+2020’s first of many major red-carpet events kicked off in style at the 77th annual Golden Globe Awards in The Beverly Hilton in Los Angeles, California in January.

 Stars and filmmakers from Hollywood and beyond flocked to the prestigious awards ceremony, all with the hope of bagging the top accolades of the evening.

 But it was Sharon Choi, a 25-year-old Korean-American interpreter (also a filmmaker), that unexpectedly hit the headlines the following day.
-Choi has been working alongside Parasite director Bong Joon-ho over the past year during the promotional circuit of the film.
+Choi had been working alongside Parasite director Bong Joon-ho throughout 2019’s promotional circuit of the film.

 Parasite went on to bag the Golden Globe award for best foreign-language film on the evening, making it the first Korean film to even win in that category.
 Director Bong Joon-ho rose to the stage to deliver his acceptance speech predominantly in Korean, and so Choi was entrusted with interpreting his speech for the mostly English-speaking audience.